shng5175/prpl/CONTRIBUTING.md

 ## Improving documentation

 High-level developer documentation can be found on [Confluence](https://confluence.prplfoundation.org/display/PRPLWRT), which can be edited in-place.
+The documentation in confluence is available for prpl members, please refer to the [general contribution guidelines](https://gitlab.com/prpl-foundation/wiki/-/wikis/Contributing) for ways to participate in prpl.